2024 Immersive Learning Conference: Exploring the role virtual reality plays in enhancing career counseling

 More than 60 career coaches from community colleges across the state attended the 2024 Immersive Learning Conference last month to explore the benefits of using virtual reality (VR) tools to enhance career counseling for students.

-people with VR headsets on sitting in chairs The conference was hosted by the North Carolina Community College System at the Caraway Conference Center in Sophia, NC, and supported by Perkins Leadership Funding.
+The conference was hosted by the North Carolina Community College System at the Caraway Conference Center in Sophia, NC, and supported by Perkins Leadership Funding.
 The System showcased its leadership in educational innovation by emphasizing the state’s commitment to integrating immersive learning technologies.

 Career coaches are placed in high school to assist students with determining their career goals and identifying educational pathways.
 Last year, North Carolina career coaches served more than 30,000 K-12 students.